Everybody loves a great testimonial. There’s nothing quite like social proof to validate what you offer but how do you get one?

 If your product or service has helped someone with something in their life, then they’re going to be more than happy to chat to you about what that was.
 Ask them how they heard about you.
 Ask them about what challenges they were facing.
 Ask them about why they purchased from you.
 Ask them how your product or service helped them?

 But more importantly listen to them.
 The more you actively listen to them the more they will talk to you.
 People like to feel heard.
 If you really listen and ask probing questions to go deeper, they will tell you everything you need to know.
 You’ll end up with far more than just testimonials.
 The conversation will become a gold mine of information that you can later use to make your product or service even better.

 Transcribe the Interview.

 After your chat, get your conversation transcribed and then listen to the conversation again.
 You’ll be amazed by the quality of the content that you have.
 They will have said things you could never have dreamed possible and would certainly never have written.
 Highlight all the useful pieces and then copy and paste them into a document.
-Structuring them in the order that you want.
+Structure them in the order that you want.
 You can even reword things to make it flow more easily.
 Once you have everything that you want to use, send it to your customer and ask them for their feedback.
-If there is anything that they want to change then let them.
+If there's anything that they want to change then let them.

 And there you have it.
 The perfect written testimonial to market your product or service.